albertkun/21S-ASIAAM-191A/Week_7/Lab/readme.md

 	"Speaks Other Languages": speakOtherLanguage
 }
 ```
-The first property name is our `alias` or what the users will see, and the property key is the Leaflet `LayerGroup` that we created earlier.
+The first property name is our `alias` or what the users will see, and the property key is the Leaflet `FeatureGroup` that we created earlier.

 Next we will add a Leaflet `controlGroup`: